bbauska/JS-Notes4Pros/README.md

   // <i>the new promise to resolve with this value</i>
   .then(value =&gt; { <i>/&ast; value === 2 &ast;/</i> });
 </pre>
-<p>Returning a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise">
+<p>Returning a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise"
+target="_blank" rel="noopener noreferrer">
-Promise</a> from a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then">
+Promise</a> from a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then"
+target="_blank" rel="noopener noreferrer">
 then</a> callback will append it to the promise chain.</p>
 <pre>
 <b>function</b> wait(millis) {